Panasonic G6 vs GF6

 It is notable that the G6 has a hotshoe, while the GF6 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the G6 and the GF6 have been discontinued, but can regularly be found used on eBay.
+Both the G6 and the GF6 have been discontinued, but can regularly be found used on ebay.
 The GF6 was replaced by the Panasonic GF7, while the G6 was followed by the Panasonic G7.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.
+Further information on the features and operation of the G6 and GF6 can be found, respectively, in the Panasonic G6 Manual (free pdf) or the online Panasonic GF6 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Panasonic G6 and the Panasonic GF6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.